ahmedabb104/pomowatch/README.md

-# Still under development!
-***
 # PomoWatch

 A flexible pomodoro timer.
-Stay focused.
+Clone of https://pomofocus.io/
 ***
 ### Technologies used:
-- React
+- React (first time using Hooks)
 - CSS
 - HTML
+***
+### Known issues:
+- Times will not change with settings until you click the timer again
+- Settings will not be saved when you refresh the page